CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Enums

-Enums are encoded as JSON strings using the name the enum value rather than the integer value.
+Enums are encoded as JSON strings using the name of the enum value rather than the integer value.
 Therefore the enum value type, if specified, is ignored for the JSON encoding.

 #### Arrays

 Arrays are encoded as JSON arrays, where each component is encoded according to the component type.
 When a component count is specified, the length of the JSON array must match the component count.
 Otherwise, for variable-length arrays, the JSON array may be any length, including zero-length.

+`VECN` and `MATN` types are treated as fixed-length numeric arrays.

 ## Revision History